petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 >[!NOTE]
 > 7461 is the Virtual Function Device ID.
 This confirms that the Virtual Machine is configured with the AMD Radeon&trade; PRO V710 GPU.

-### 3.6 Virtual Machine Update
+#### 3.6 Virtual Machine Update

 On an NVv5-V710 GPU Linux instance running Ubuntu 22.04 OS, run the update:
 ```bash
 $ sudo apt update
 ```

-### 3.7 Blacklist AMDGPU Driver
+#### 3.7 Exclude AMDGPU Driver

-Before installing the latest AMD Linux driver, it's important to **blacklist** the default AMDGPU driver.
+Before installing the latest AMD Linux driver, it's important to **exclude** the default AMDGPU driver.
 The default driver, present in Linux distributions like Ubuntu or RHEL, is not certified for use with the **AMD Radeon™ PRO V710 GPU** on an **NVv5-V710 GPU Linux instance**.
 The driver optimized for Azure NVv5-V710 GPU workloads should be used instead.

-#### Check if the Driver is Already Blacklisted
+##### Check if the Driver is Already Excluded

-To check if the AMDGPU driver is already blacklisted, run the following command:
+To check if the AMDGPU driver is already excluded, run the following command:

 ```bash
 grep amdgpu /etc/modprobe.d/* -rn
 ```
-    If the driver is blacklisted, you don't need to modify anything else.
+    If the driver is excluded, you don't need to modify anything else.
     Be careful with entries that start with #blacklist amdgpu – this means the driver is not blacklisted

-#### Blacklist the AMDGPU Driver
+##### Exclude the AMDGPU Driver
-To install the latest driver, you must blacklist the default AMDGPU driver.
+To install the latest driver, you must exclude the default AMDGPU driver.
 Follow these steps:

 Open the /etc/modprobe.d/blacklist.conf file to edit:
 ```bash
 sudo vim /etc/modprobe.d/blacklist.conf
 ```

-Add the following line to blacklist the AMDGPU driver:
+Add the following line to exclude the AMDGPU driver:
 ```bash
 blacklist amdgpu
 ```